nirarad/GigiTime/BUILD-README.md

 cd ..

 # The APK will be at: android\app\build\outputs\apk\debug\app-debug.apk
-# You can rename it to: gigi-time.apk
+# You can move it to: build\gigi-time.apk

 # Open Android Studio
 npx cap open android